* * Please bring your OneCard, driver's license or state issued picture ID with you at the time of your visit * *

 - You have an injury or illness that is urgent but not life threatening (typical example include: cuts, wounds, sprains, minor burns, cough, flu, asthma attacks)

 - You can't get a timely appointment with your provider

-- Your regular clinic is closed
+- Your primary care clinic is closed

 Who will care for me?

 SHCS Urgent Care Center providers are Board Certified.
 Our medical staff includes physicians, physician assistants, nurse practitioners and registered nurses.
 We are equipped with procedure rooms and diagnostic x-ray services.

 Every attempt will be made to see you as quickly as possible.
 Wait time will be based on the number of patients seeking care as well as the seriousness of their condition.

 An medical emergency is a medical or psychiatric condition that manifests itself by acute symptoms of sufficient severity (including severe pain) such that you could reasonably expect the absence of immediate medical attention to result in any of the following: